Kosher Food In Dubai and Abu Dhabi

 Nearby Countries With Kosher Food

-Bahrain, a neighboring tiny country, announced days after the UAE that they would also be signing the accord with Israel.
+Bahrain, a tiny neighboring country, announced days after the UAE that they would also be signing the accord with Israel.
 In addition, the Ritz-Carlton in the capital city, Manama, has announced that they will have kosher food certified by the OU.

 Welcoming Arms For Now – Is Cautious Optimism Too Pessimistic?